-1. Increased recreational usage of OUR public lands;
+1. Increased responsible recreational usage of our public lands;

-2. Increased awareness of the outdoor recreation jobs and economy that are contingent upon open access to OUR public lands;
+2. Increased awareness of the outdoor recreation economy and livelihoods contingent upon open access to our public lands;

-3. Increased advocacy when threats are posed to the recreational quality of or our ability to access OUR public lands.
+3. Increased advocacy when threats are posed to the conservation or recreational qualities of our public lands or our ability to access them.

 Support Public Lands began in 2017 as the ‘Public Lands Project,’ when long-distance hiker Michelle Markel abandoned plans to thru-hike the Appalachian Trail to instead visit several National Monuments in our western states that had been targeted for possible reduction, redesignation, or elimination entirely.